alahmedabdullah/charlieconnector/README.md

 |    |---main.sh
      |---run.sh_template
 ```
-The CHARLIE SC needs to install CHARLIE binary.
-During activation of CHARLIE SC, the user is required to download appropriate version of charlie and place in the 'package' directory of Chiminey install.
-Please refer to installation steps described in https://github.com/alahmedabdullah/charlieconnector/blob/master/SETUP.md file.

-"bootstrap.sh" installs all dependencies required to prepeare job execution environment for CHARLIE.
-Please note that CHARLIE is installed in "/opt" directory.
-Following is the content of "bootstrap.sh" for CHARLIE SC:
+'bootstrap.sh' installs all dependencies required to prepeare job execution environment for CHARLIE.
+Please note that CHARLIE is installed in '/opt' directory.
+Following is the content of 'bootstrap.sh' for CHARLIE SC:

 ```
 #!/bin/sh